zowe/docs-site/docs/extend/extend-apiml/websocket.md

                             gatewayUrl: "ws/v1"
                             serviceUrl: /${serviceId}/ws

-These metadata make it possible for requests from `wss://gatewayHost:gatewayPort/${serviceId}/ws/v1/path` to map to `wss://serviceHost:servicePort/${serviceId}/ws/v1/path`, where:
+These metadata make it possible for requests from `wss://gatewayHost:gatewayPort/${serviceId}/ws/v1/path` to map to `wss://serviceHost:servicePort/${serviceId}/ws/v1/path`.

+Where:

 * **`serviceId`**
   is the service ID of the service.